-In this series of posts, we’ll answer your biggest questions about the new SAT.
+In this series of posts, we’ll answer your biggest questions about the SAT.
 For a video version of this post, click below.

 What is adaptive testing?